the best facebook ads arehighly effective

 All you have is a few seconds.
 That’s it.
 If they don’t stop scrolling, your opportunity is gone.

 Pay attention to the heat map.

 These are the areas that viewers eyes will be drawn to first as they scroll through their news feed.

 Your first opportunity is the opening sentence in the main text area.
 Then the image.
 Then the headline itself and the description.

-When creating those three components for your Facebook ads, make sure they are;
+When creating those three components, make sure they are;

 - Benefit driven

 - Invoke curiosity